-St Ronans, with its high diversity of flora and fauna and close proximity to Perth, provides an ideal reference area and 'living laboratory'.
-However, its rugged topography, associated susceptibility to erosion and small size make it less suitable for public use than other nature reserves in the York-Northam area.
+St Ronans, with its high diversity of flora and fauna and close proximity to Perth, provides an ideal reference area and outdoor laboratory.
+Its rugged topography, associated susceptibility to erosion and small size, however, make it less suitable for public use than other nature reserves in the York-Northam area.

 Horse-riding on St Ronans will be discouraged, as it adversely affects the conservation values of the Nature Reserve.
 The reasons for this are threefold.
-First, horse's hooves lead to rapid erosion of firebreaks and damage to sensitive plant communities, particularly those associated with granite outcrops, Second, weed seeds are introduced, either via material caught in the animal's hooves or via its manure, into parts of the Reserve which were formerly protected from weed invasion by their inaccessibility.
+First, horse's hooves lead to rapid erosion of firebreaks and damage to sensitive plant communities, particularly those associated with granite outcrops, Second, weed seeds are introduced, either via material caught in the animals hooves or in its droppings, into parts of the Reserve which were formerly protected from weed invasion by their inaccessibility.
 Third, horse manure acts as a fertiliser, again introducing and encouraging weed growth, and possibly giving rise to changes in the composition of the understorey.

-Timber cutting is also an inappropriate use for nature reserves.
+Timber removal, whether it is for firewood or fencing materials, is also an inappropriate use for nature reserves.

-Horse-riding and timber cutting on the Reserve will be prevented by: signs indicating that these activities are not allowed on the Reserve; informing Reserve neighbours that the Reserve is not to be used for these purposes; and, an increased enforcement presence (that is, wildlife officers) in the area.
+Horse-riding and timber cutting on the Reserve will be prevented by: signs indicating that these activities are not allowed on the Reserve; iilforming Reserve neighbours that the Reserve is not to be used for these purposes; and more frequent patrols by wildlife officers.

-Signs identifying the Reserve as St Ronans Nature Reserve, and providing information on public use will be erected at the north-western and south-western corners of the Reserve adjacent to Wambyn Road.
+Signs identifying the Reserve as St Ronans Nature Reserve and providing information on public use will be erected at the north-western and south-western corners of the Reserve adjacent to Wambyn Road.